Amanda Brewer, Library Director

 Miss Emily states, “Children’s books have always been an important part of my life.
 I collect picture books and enjoy reading them as much now, as I did when I was young.
 I absolutely love my job!
 Working with kids of all ages is tremendously rewarding.
 My library goals for the future are to continue to grow our youth collection, develop and implement new programming, find creative ways to serve our community, and always encourage a love of reading with everyone who comes my way.”

-Dena joined us as our our Youth Services Clerk in May 2019.
+Dena joined us as our our Youth Services Clerk in May 2019 and then transitioned to our head circulation clerk in 2021.
 She has worked the last 21 years for the Avoca Journal Herald where she manages their bookkeeping, and also writes a weekly article for her book club.
-Dena assists our Youth Services Librarian with children, tween, and teen programs and projects.
-She also has launched the library's Babies & Books program which is hosted on bi-weekly Saturdays at 10am.
 Dena has a passion for books, her book club groups, writing, and volunteering.
 She lives in Avoca, but is originally from Omaha, NE and is married to Troy Jacobsen, a Harlan native.
 They have two children, who are both attending Iowa State College, and one dog named Louise.
 Now that she has her children out of the home, she would like to return to school for a literature degree or a library science degree.
 Dena believes there is a book for everyone; so please ask her for recommendations.
 She has a love for many genres and loves to chat about all the books.

 Elizabeth Schechinger joined us at the end of October 2019.
 She grew up in Harlan and received her bachelor degree in English with a Professional Writing minor from the University of Northern Iowa.
 Her favorite genre to read is fantasy, but for the past couple of years she has been trying to branch out and try others.
 The Outlander series by Diana Gabaldon and the Throne of Glass series by Sarah J. Maas are two of her favorite series so far.
 Elizabeth enjoys volunteering in the community.
 She comes from two big families in the Shelby County area.
 We are excited to have her join our Harlan Community Library team!